vyshakg/FileUp/README.md

 - [x] stying of the onhover images.
 - [x] upgrade page design.
 - [x] handling and understanding stripe
-- [ ] handle errors in the login and signup is done but i am not satisifed with error handle need to change it after deployment.
+- [ ] handle errors in the login and signup ---> after deployment.
 - [ ] testing.
 - [ ] homepaeg design ("/")